Recent Work - LuxCitizenship

 In this video, I personally crated with the assistance of a professional voice actress, we break down some of the amazing things that Luxembourg has to offer especially for future dual citizens.

-What Makes Luxembourg So Great
+What Makes Luxembourg A Great Place to Live

 In this video I designed and completed myself with the help of a professional voice actress, we review what makes Luxembourg such a special place and what are the unique characteristics it has to offer for future dual citizens.